Firdous2307/3-Tier-Architecture-with-AWS-CloudFormation/README.md

 In AWS CloudFormation, when you define NetworkInterfaces for an EC2 instance, you shouldn't specify SecurityGroupIds in the Properties of the instance resource.

-I created a KeyPair via the AWS Console.
-Why?
-Following the deploy of the previous ec2-instances, I could not connect to my servers without having the keypair file on my local machine.